EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

-### edmDesignerApi.openProject(projectId, callback, onErrorCB)
+### edmDesignerApi.openProject(projectId, [languageCode], callback, onErrorCB)
 Opens a project.
 #### Parameters:
   * projectId {String} The id of the project.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed the projects of the user with the edmDesignerAPI.listProjects function.
+It's best if you use the values that you got when you listed the projects of the user with the [edmDesignerAPI.listProjects](#edmdesignerapilistprojectscallback-onerrorcb) function.
+  * languageCode {String} /Optional/ A two character [ISO 639-1 code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of a selected language.
+With this parameter you can choose the language which the opened project will use.
+You can find the [list of the available languages](#languages) at the end of this page.
+Default language is english.
   * callback {Function} A function to be called if the request succeeds
   * onErrorCB {Function} A function to be called if the request fails